JaydenGrubb1/DMA/README.md

 ## Dependencies

+- All projects require C++ 20 support.
+- Visual Studio 2022 (v143)
+  - other versions may work but have not been tested
-`DMA-GUI` requires DirectX 11 support.
+- `DMA-GUI` requires DirectX 11 support.

 ## Sample Data